mathewbarlow/simple-atmospheric-models/README.md

 # simple-atmospheric-models
 Code for simple models of the atmosphere (and ocean)

-This is a repository for code I have used to make class examples; some animations using the output of the codes is shown further below.
+This is a repository for code I have used to make class examples -- some animations using the output of the codes are shown further below.
 Unfortunately, several of the programs need to be completely re-coded for clarity and none of them have been carefully tested, so please use with caution.
 My goal is to eventually produce well-tested Python versions of all the programs here but I haven't figured out a way to get funding for that, so it remains a very slowly moving hobby project.
-If you find any errors, please contact me at Mathew_Barlow@uml.edu
+If you find any errors, please contact me at Mathew_Barlow@uml.edu .

 <b>baro_1d_1.0.f</b>
 </br>Solves the linearized barotropic vorticity equation in one spatial dimension (longitude).
 No external libraries, should run with gfortran.